justgamer6472/justgamer6472/README.md

 # Hi, I'm Justin 👋

-I'm a Computer Science student interested in web development, full-stack applications, data structures, machine learning, gaming, and esports-related projects.
+I'm a Computer Science student who's interested in full-stack software development and hopefully machine learning!

+I have lot of interests and you'll likely see it in my projects

+Such as:
+Video games - Tekken, Smash Ultimate, Minecraft, Roblox, and more Shows - Jojo's Bizarre Adventure, Kamen Rider, and more Hobbies - Coding (duh), gym, and maybe finance?

+Contact me!
+Email: Justinchoi62@gmail.com
+Discord: justgamer6472

 ## 🚀 Current Project